-Why Teaching English in Xi’an?
+Why Teach English in Xi’an?

 Xi’an is often cited as one of the most beautiful cities in China.
 It’s a place that you’ll find very welcoming no matter where you come from.
-Plus, it’s traditional in style, which means you get to experience the “Chinese style” while teaching here, that other metropolitan cities couldn’t provide.
+Plus, it’s traditional in style, which means you get to experience the “Chinese style” while teaching in Xi’an, that other metropolitan cities couldn’t provide.

 Called Chang’an (meaning the eternal city) in ancient times, it is one of the birthplaces of the ancient Chinese civilization in the Yellow River Basin area.
 As the eastern terminal of the Silk Road and the site of the famous Terracotta Warriors of the Qin Dynasty, the city has won a reputation all over the world.

-If you are a unique-experience seeker and would like to start a memorable cultural journey, teaching in Xi’an is for you!
+If you are a unique-experience seeker and would like to start a memorable cultural journey, teaching English in Xi’an is for you!